Gifted Memorial Fund for Adult Amateurs

 - The recipient must own or lease the horse he/she would use for training.
 The lease must be documented with USDF or USEF.

-- Applications are due IN OUR OFFICE on or before September 15th of each year.
+ONLINE applications are due IN OUR OFFICE on or before September 15th of each year.
 Grant announcements will be made by December 31st.
+Emails and hard copies of applications will not be accepted.